Sample Rhetorical Analysis Essay Ap Lang

 How to Write a High-Scoring Rhetorical Analysis Essay for AP Lang

 A rhetorical analysis essay is a cornerstone of the AP Lang exam, requiring students to dissect and evaluate the persuasive strategies used in a given text.
-Practically speaking, unlike a summary, which merely recounts content, a rhetorical analysis demands a deep understanding of how an author’s choices—such as tone, structure, and rhetorical appeals—shape their message and influence their audience.
-Here's the thing — this skill is not only vital for the AP exam but also for academic and professional writing.
+Unlike a summary, which merely recounts content, a rhetorical analysis demands a deep understanding of how an author’s choices—such as tone, structure, and rhetorical appeals—shape their message and influence their audience.
+This skill is not only vital for the AP exam but also for academic and professional writing.
 Below, we’ll break down the process of crafting a compelling rhetorical analysis essay, step by step.

 Understanding the Prompt and Text